fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 My main areas of interest are:
 * event-based vision.
 * deep learning.
-* digital hardware design.
+* digital hardware design and its automation.
 * high level synthesis (HLS).
 * computer science.
 Fancy graphs, recursion, metaprogramming, compilers, the more the better.
-* brain inspired computing (mainly, spiking neural networks).

 I am the maintainer of two open source projects in the field of **neuromorphic computing**, [Tonic](https://tonic.readthedocs.io) and [Expelliarmus](https://github.com/expelliarmus.readthedocs.io), and the founder of [Open Neuromorphic](https://open-neuromorphic.org).
 You can download my CV from [here](/docs/cv.pdf).